bhumijgupta/huffman-compression-library/README.md

 ```

 Returns the destination of decompressed file.
+If the `compressedFile` provided is invalid or cannot be opened, it reurns an empty string.

 If no `retrievedFile` is provided, `retrievedFile` is present at the same dir as `compressedFile` with prefix `decompressed_` and removed `compressed_` prefix (if present)

 ### benchmark